rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

         "questions": [
           {
             "id": 1,
-            "question": "What is reaponsible for the moon-s phases?"
-            "answer": "The Earth-Sun-Moon system",
+            "question": "What is reaponsible for the moon-s phases?", "answer": "The Earth-Sun-Moon system",
             "category": "1",
             "difficulty": 4,
+            "rating": 2
           },
           :
           :
           :
           {
             "id": 10,
-            "question": "WHAT WOULD LIFE BE WITHOUT ART?"
+            "question": "WHAT WOULD LIFE BE WITHOUT ART?",
             "answer": "Whatever is difficult to find in life is possible in the arts", "category": "2",
             "difficulty": 1,
+            "rating": 3
           }
         ],
         "success": true,